dvoracek-martin/online-store/readme.md

 Authentication could be handled by OAuth2, if we'd have a suitable authorization server.
 If not, plain Spring Security would also do the job.

 ## Redundancy
 There are more ways, how to make the service redundant.
 One is to dockerize it and deploy it on some Kubernetes-based solution.
 With proper setting, Kubernetes will take care of autoscaling and distribution of the load.
-You can read more about possibilities of the setting in Kubernets in one of my older pet-projects https://github.com/dvoracek-martin/Cheatsheet.
+You can read more about the possibilities of the setting in Kubernets in one of my older pet-projects https://github.com/dvoracek-martin/Cheatsheet.
 Another option would be to have a load balancer like Zuul and the applications physically running on several servers at once.